-- 17. In addition to (i) Section 11 above, (ii) the Conflict of Interest Policy, and (iii) the Confidentiality Policy, the Directors, Committee Members, and Staff will have additional responsibilities to: - a) Ensure their loyalty prioritizes the interests of the Organization; - b) Act with honesty and integrity and conduct themselves in a manner consistent with the nature and responsibilities of the business and the maintenance of Individuals' confidence - c) Ensure that financial affairs are conducted in a responsible and transparent manner with due regard for all fiduciary responsibilities - d) Conduct themselves openly, professionally, lawfully and in good faith - e) Be independent and impartial and not be influenced by self-interest, outside pressure, expectation of reward, or fear of criticism - f) Behave with decorum appropriate to both circumstance and position - g) Exercise the degree of care, diligence, and skill required in the performance of their duties pursuant to applicable laws - h) Respect the confidentiality appropriate to issues of a sensitive nature - i) Respect the decisions of the majority and resign if unable to do so - j) Commit the time to attend meetings and be diligent in preparation for, and participation in, discussions at such meetings - k) Have a thorough knowledge and understanding of all governance documents - 18.
-Directors, Committee Members and Staff will not: - a) Exceed the authority of their assigned position - b) Encourage anyone to consume illegal drugs, alcohol or performance-enhancing drugs - c) Engage in a sexual relationship with a minor athlete a) Maintain and update their knowledge of the rules and rules changes
+- 15. In addition to (i) Section 9 above, (ii) the Conflict of Interest Policy, and (iii) the Confidentiality Policy, the Directors, Committee Members, and Staff will have additional responsibilities to: - a) Ensure their loyalty prioritizes the interests of Ontario Soccer or their Affiliate Organization, as applicable; - b) Act with honesty and integrity and conduct themselves in a manner consistent with the nature and responsibilities of the business and the maintenance of Individuals' confidence - c) Ensure that financial affairs are conducted in a responsible and transparent manner with due regard for all fiduciary responsibilities - d) Conduct themselves openly, professionally, lawfully and in good faith - e) Be independent and impartial and not be influenced by self-interest, outside pressure, expectation of reward, or fear of criticism - f) Behave with decorum appropriate to both circumstance and position - g) Exercise the degree of care, diligence, and skill required in the performance of their duties pursuant to applicable laws - h) Respect the confidentiality appropriate to issues of a sensitive nature - i) Respect the decisions of the majority and resign if unable to do so - j) Commit the time to attend meetings and be diligent in preparation for, and participation in, discussions at such meetings - k) Have a thorough knowledge and understanding of all governance documents - 16.
+Directors, Committee Members and Staff will not: - a) Exceed the authority of assigned position - b) Encourage anyone to consume illegal drugs, alcohol or performance-enhancing drugs - c) Engage in a sexual relationship with a minor athlete